UCLA, Cleveland Clinic and UCSD collaboration demonstrates potential treatment breakthrough for advanced brain cancer

 This year, the total number of newly diagnosed high-grade glioblastoma will be about 160,000 worldwide, including 14,000 in the United States.

-The new findings were led by Dr. Timothy Cloughesy, a member of the UCLA Jonsson Comprehensive Cancer Center and director of the UCLA neuro-oncology program, and Dr. Michael Vogelbaum, professor of neurosurgery and associate director of the Rose Ella Burkhardt Brain Tumor and Neuro-Oncology Center at the Cleveland Clinic.
-Their work is the first publication of clinical data involving this new type of modified virus known as a retroviral replicating vector.
+The new findings were led by Drs.
+Timothy Cloughesy, a member of the UCLA Jonsson Comprehensive Cancer Center and director of the UCLA neuro-oncology program, and Michael A. Vogelbaum, professor of neurosurgery and associate director of the brain tumor neuro-oncology center at the Cleveland Clinic.
+Their work is the first publication of clinical data involving this new type of modified virus known as a retroviral replicating vector (RRV).

 “For the first time, this clinical data shows that this treatment, used in combination with an antifungal drug, kills cancer cells and appears to activate the immune system against them while sparing healthy cells,” said Cloughesy, who is also a consultant for trial sponsor Tocagen, a private biopharmaceutical company.
 “This approach also has potential in additional types of the disease such as metastatic colorectal and breast cancers.”

 During the first step of treatment the patient is given an injection of Toca 511, which is a modified virus that selectively infects actively dividing cancer cells and delivers a gene for an enzyme called cytosine deaminase (CD) to the cancer cells.
 As it spreads through the tumor, Toca 511 programs the cancer cells to make (CD).
 Once they do, the cancer cells are then ready for the second step of the treatment.